epfl-ada/ada-2023-project-welovepandas/README.md

 For all these reasons, it seems to us that RateBeer is much more adapted to answer our reseach question.
 The question is then: are we allowed to only use the RateBeer dataset in our case?

+## Main contribution of the members:
+- Lionel Safar: Time evolution and seasonality analysis
+- Julien Leuenberger: One-to-one matching and general analysis
+- Youssef Kammoun: Data story and textual description
+- Angela Meshkova: Data story and textual descritpion
+- Damien Genoud: Data preprocessing and general analysis

+These are only the main focus of each member, we  actually helped each other for all tasks.